 GMW doesn’t increase storage levels for recreational needs unless requested by a water entitlement holder.
 Its core role is to harvest, store and deliver water for its customers and entitlement holders who own water.

 GMW is working with other stakeholders, including the Goulburn Broken CMA and Taungurung Land and Waters Council, to identify the ecological and cultural objectives at the site.

 The Greens Lake Land and On-Water Management Plan 2014 is now available at our L&OWMP page.

-Copies of the plan are also available from GMW’s Rochester office and the Corop store.
+Copies of the plan are also available from GMW’s Rochester office.

 Greens Lake is a natural basin, and few works were required to convert the basin into a storage.
 Construction of a pump station and pipelines commenced in 1966, and opened in October 1968.